-Lewis S Eaton Trail is a 7.8 mile heavily trafficked out and back trail located near Fresno, CA that features a river and is rated as moderate.
+Lewis S Eaton Trail is a 7.8 mile heavily trafficked out and back trail located near Fresno, California that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash